mlatcl/mlatcl.github.io/_availableprojects/machine-learning-for-modelling-formula-one-races.md

   between winning and losing the race.

-  There are commercial confidentiality issues over which areas will be studied, but interested students can discuss these areas directly with Neil.
+  There are commercial confidentiality issues over which areas will be studied, but interested students can discuss these areas directly with the supervisors.
 supervisors:
   - neil-d-lawrence
   - andrei-paleyes